 Don't let the high API make you think that it has anything to do with the school or the teachers.
 Most of the kids that come to these schools have educated parents.
 They may also have a parent at home keeping them in line with school.
 Many of these students are from families that value better academic standards than the regular public schools.
 Most are either Indian Chinese Japanese Koreans and very small percentage of southeast Asian such as Vietnamese Burmeses and Filipinos for all of the Cupertion Union School District.
 If your kid is not interested in learning or is above average than he/she will not get any better cuz the child along with their parents put in the most effort.
 The teachers are about 20% responsible.
 Just letting you people know and not to think that there is anything to do with the staffs.
 It is very expensive homes per square footage and also the rent is going crazy right now.
 My kids love school and are doing very well and that is the reason we stay.

 R. I. Meyerholz Elementary School is a public elementary school in San Jose.
-The principal of R. I. Meyerholz Elementary School is Lisa Hickey, whose e-mail is email@example.com.
-719 students attend R. I. Meyerholz Elementary School and are mostly Asian; Hispanic; and White, non-Hispanic.
-17% of the R. I. Meyerholz Elementary School students have "limited English proficiency."
-5% of the 719 students here get reduced lunch prices.
-The student to teacher ratio at R. I. Meyerholz Elementary School is 23:1.
+The principal of R. I. Meyerholz Elementary School is Ching-Pei Hu, who can be contacted at email@example.com.
+742 students attend R. I. Meyerholz Elementary School and are mostly Asian; White, non-Hispanic; and Multiracial.
+16% of the R. I. Meyerholz Elementary School students have "limited English proficiency."
+2% of the 742 students here get reduced lunch prices.
+The ratio of students to teachers at R. I. Meyerholz Elementary School is 23:1.
 C. B. Eaton Elementary School is one of the nearest elementary schools.

 - Drawing painting